Thanatisia/SharedSpace/Docs/Operating Systems/Windows/commands/wmic.md

                 - softwarelicensingservice : Software Licensing Key-related configuration values
                     - Values
                         + OA3xOriginalProductKey : Windows Product Key
+        - `memphysical [action] {options}` : Return information related to the physical memory (RAM) slots
+            - Action
+                - `get <keyword,...>` : Get information from a specified filter/keyword relating to the physical memory (RAM)
+                    - Keywords
+                        + maxcapacity : The maximum supported physical RAM size/capacity (with all channels combined); This will display in bytes - Divide by 1024 for each layer (i.e. bytes => kilobytes => megabytes)
         + cpu  : Return information on the local CPU
 - Optionals